molML/deep-cocrystal/README.md

     )
 ```

-Voila! :tada: You have successfully predict the co-crystallization of your API-coformer pairs!
+Voila!
+You have your co-crystallization predictions  :tada:

-## Additional Informations :warning:
+> [!IMPORTANT]

-The 'deepcocrystal-trained' model provided here was trained on a smaller dataset compared to the model described in the article to avoid disclosing sensitive industrial data.
-Consequently, the accuracy (full dataset= 78%, pubblic dataset= 75%) and sensitivity (full dataset= 81%, pubblic dataset= 70%) of this model are slightly lower than those reported in the paper (sorry about that).
-If you have additional data and wish to retrain DeepCocrystal, you can use the train_and_predict.py file in the examples.
-All you need are the SMILES of the two molecules and the co-crystallization outcome (see train.csv in the data folder).
+> The `deepcocrystal-trained` model provided here is trained only on non-proprietary data to allow a permissive license (560 less API-coformer pairs).
+The accuracy of this model is 75% and the sensitivity is 70%.

 ##  Closing Remarks :fireworks: